 Skills and experience

-Throughout your studies you’ll have opportunities to undertake hands-on archaeological work and object-handling sessions putting the knowledge you learn in the classroom into practice.
+During your studies you’ll have opportunities to undertake hands-on archaeological work and object-handling sessions putting the knowledge you learn in the classroom into practice.

 You’ll have the opportunity to apply for a scholarship to spend the summer following your second year working alongside academic staff on your own research project.